gautemo/Gaute-Meek-Olsen/src/dev-blog/css-variables.md

 }
 </style>

-If I had a lot of classes using the main color, it would be easy for me to specify a new color only at one place in my CSS.
+If I had a lot of classes using the main color, it would be easy for me to specify a new color only in one place in my CSS.

 ## JavaScript Control